terraform-viettelidc/terraform-provider-vcloud/website/docs/guides/container_service_extension_3_1_x.html.markdown

 * [ALB Virtual Service](/providers/terraform-viettelidc/vcloud/latest/docs/resources/nsxt_alb_virtual_service)

-You can have a look at [this guide](/providers/terraform-viettelidc/vcloud/latest/docs/guides/nsxt_alb) as it explains every resource and provides some examples of how to set up ALB in VCD.
+You can have a look at [this guide](/providers/terraform-viettelidc/vcloud/latest/docs/guides/nsxt_alb) as it explains every resource and provides some examples of how to set up ALB in VCLOUD.
 You can also have a look at the "[Examples](#examples)" section below where the full ALB setup is provided.

 ### Step 4: Create a Service Account